 Bonfire Terms and Conditions

-Bonfire Interactive Ltd. (“Bonfire”) hereby grants to Customer (identified on the Order Form), for internal use by Customer, its agents, contractors, employees and suppliers (collectively, the “Users) a non-transferable, non-exclusive, non-sub-licensable right and license (the “License”) to access and use the services identified on Schedule A (collectively, the “Platform Services”) (being software, data and applications of Bonfire for purposes of collecting, managing, analyzing and reporting data) during the Term (as outlined on the Order Form).
-The Platform Services shall be made available on-line at bonfirehub.com or bonfirehub.ca (or such other URL as Bonfire may designate from time to time) (the “Site”) from a third party hosted facility, located in the country specified on the Order Form, and/or other systems used by Bonfire to host the Platform Services in the country specified on the Order Form (collectively, the “Systems”).
+1. LICENSE.
+Bonfire Interactive Ltd. (“Bonfire”) hereby grants to Customer (identified on the Order Form), for internal use by Customer, its agents, contractors, employees and suppliers (collectively, the “Users”) a non-transferable, non-exclusive, non-sub-licensable right and license (the “License”) to access and use the services identified on Schedule A (collectively, the “Platform Services”) (being software, data and applications of Bonfire for purposes of collecting, managing, analyzing and reporting data) during the Term (as outlined on the Order Form).
+The Platform Services shall be made available on-line at Bonfire is also responsible for the confidentiality of the Passwords and Customer Account provided to Customer and shall in all events be liable and indemnify Customer for any breach of this provision. or (or such other URL as Bonfire may designate from time to time) (the “Site”) from a third party hosted facility, located in the country specified on the Order Form, and/or other systems used by Bonfire to host the Platform Services in the country specified on the Order Form (collectively, the “Systems”).
 Platform Services may be amended, enhanced or modified from time to time by Bonfire.
 Users shall access the Platform Services by means of a specific account (the “Customer’s Account”) using individual User login names and passwords (“Passwords”) provided by Bonfire.
 Bonfire shall enable the Platform Services and provide the Passwords on the Plan Start Date (identified on the Order Form).
 The Customer is responsible for the confidentiality and use of its Passwords and Customer Account, and in no event shall Bonfire be liable for any loss of information of the Customer or other claims arising from unauthorized access to the Platform Services as a result of the failure by Customer to protect the confidentiality of its Passwords and Customer Account.
-Bonfire is also responsible for the confidentiality of the Passwords and Customer Account provided to Customer and shall in all events be liable and indemnify Customer for any breach of this provision.

-- For the collection, accuracy, currency, quality, legality, completeness and use of Customer Data (as defined in Section 7(b) below) that is stored on the Systems, disclosed to or used by Customer or Users in connection with the Platform Services;
+a.
+For the collection, accuracy, currency, quality, legality, completeness and use of Customer Data (as defined in Section 7.2 below) that is stored on the Systems, disclosed to or used by Customer or Users in connection with the Platform Services;

 iii.
 Rent, lease, distribute, license, sublicense, sell, resell, assign, or otherwise commercially exploit the Platform Services;